 Under the CUA, primary caregivers for medical marijuana patients may:

-- Possess medical marijuana on behalf of the behalf
+- Possess medical marijuana on the behalf

 - Give medical marijuana to the patient